 - 1. Program to find the solution of given system of linear non-homogeneous equations using Gauss Jordan elimination method. - 2.
-Program to find the best fit of straight-line (y = a+bx) for the given data by the Method of Least squares. - 3.
-Program to find the root of algebraic/transcendental equation by using Regula-Falsi Method.
+Program to find the best fit of straight-line (y = a + bx) for the given data by the Method of Least squares. - 3.
+Program to find a root of an algebraic/transcendental equation by using Regula-Falsi Method.